 - Develop programs and hold events that improve and maintain high morale for all employees at UCSB Library.

 - Encourage, recognize and celebrate employees’ achievements, learning, and growth in open forums including but not limited to developing an employee recognition program and bestowing awards for good, organizational-citizenship behaviors [a.k.a. “living the values”].

 - Actively solicit employee feedback, evaluate, and recommend strategies for improving employee engagement.

 - Serve as a welcoming committee for new hires in coordination with LAUC-SB’s Welcoming, Orientation and Mentoring Committee; develop and help to maintain an on-boarding program for all new hires.

-Employee Engagement Team membership: Angela Chikowero, Gary Colmenar, Ryan George (ex officio), Heather Nisen (Chair), Dela Ramboyong, Emily Teter, Stephanie Tulley.
+Current Employee Engagement Team membership: Paul Naumann (Chair), Gary Colmenar, Ryan George (ex officio), Heather Nisen, Dela Ramboyong, Emily Teter, Jerri Thiel, Selina Alvarez, Brandyn Gibson.

 Employee Engagement Projects: